 Vasectomy is a form of male birth control that cuts the supply of sperm to your semen.
 It’s done by cutting and sealing the tubes that carry sperm.
 Vasectomy has a low risk of problems and can usually be performed in an outpatient setting under local anesthesia” (Mayo Clinic, 2023)

-When we came to Morningland, the Gopis or Sri Donato did not immediately inform us of the group’s entire belief system, which included men’s vasectomies.
+When we came to Morningland, the Gopis or Sri Donato did not inform us of the group’s entire belief system, which included men’s vasectomies.
 We were entrusted with this tenet only after we became established members and disciples.
-The Gopis, Kamazi X5, or Sri Donato did not force us to undergo the procedure.
-However, there was ongoing pressure to conform to the group’s norms and the leaders’ suggestions.
+There was an ongoing pressure to conform to the group’s norms and the leaders’ suggestions.
 As disciples we were more focused on accepting our spiritual teacher’s guidance and earning their trust than on protecting our bodies from decisions that can be difficult or impossible to reverse.

 Testimony 1, 1979